-It's easy to do - just walk right up to someone and ask “Hey, what kind of financial help can you give me to pay your fees?”
-You might be surprised with how much help they offer.
+It's easy to do - just walk right up to someone and ask 'Hey, what kind of financial help can you give me to pay your fees?'
+You might be surprised with how much help they can offer.

 4. Ask about the student experience

-Here at Newcastle University there are over 180 societies, and 60+ sports teams to join.
-When you’re at a UCAS fair make sure you find out what extra stuff you can get up to while studying at university.
+At Newcastle University there are over 180 societies, and 60+ sports teams to join.
+When you’re at a UCAS fair make sure you find out about the extracurricular things you can get up to while studying at university.

 5. University facilities

 A university is more than its lecture halls and libraries.
-Take this chance to find out what you can expect to find on campus.
+Take this chance to discover more about what you can expect to find on campus.

-Is there a huge gym for keeping fit?
+Is there a great gym for keeping fit?
 Are there plenty of computers for students to use?
-Do they have free wi-fi on campus to save your mobile data?
+Do they have free Wi-Fi on campus to save your mobile data?
 Is there a union bar on campus?
-Do they have banking facilities and big name food chains on site?
+Do they have banking facilities and big-name food chains on site?
 (The answer to all these questions is yes at Newcastle University by the way).

-Chatting to someone from the university you're thinking about studying at is a great way to find out all the best bits about life at university.
+Chatting with someone from the university you're thinking about studying at is a great way to find out all the best bits about student life there.

 Published By Caroline Hardaker on 25/11/2019 | Last Updated 11/09/2023